nturley/nigelbot/tasks.md

 ## Building Planner

-build planner is usable but needs to
+build planner is usable but needs to add support for geysers and additional planning directives.
+Also spiral search doesn't make sense for all directives.